ariyachlt/Intro_IM/finalProject/journal.md

   <img src="images/dartBoardDone.png" height="330">
 </p>

 Making this bboard design reminded me of the first assignment we had where we had to make a portrait of ourselfs using shapes.
 I had to figure out the positions of each rectangle.
 I also used loops to create the alternating black and beige, and green and red layers of the board.
-Overall, I actually really like the color scheme.
+Overall, I actually really ended up liking the design and color scheme.
+At this point I also realised that I don't have much time left and I need to work faster.

 **Tuesday April 27, 2021** \
+Today, I added the rest of the game function.
+I decided on a point system based on how my board was divided up.
+THe center most red pieces which represents the bullseye will be 25 points.
+The green later outside of that will be
 - added game functions
   - point system by dividing the blocks up and assigning them different points
   - deciding how to increment points --> every 1 second point added to score depends on position on the board at that exact time, changed idea to every half second because one second is too long